chronology

 1923

-Ir is twenty years old: She seemed very arr t e in her growth and kept twenty years a fragile body and menu of child.
+Ir is twenty years old: She seemed very strong in her growth and kept a fragile and small child’s body for twenty years.
 (Papers / IMEC)

 He settles his daughter in a house at 24, rue Boissi re.
-There is no neighbor like Henri de R gnier (1864-1936), the famous poet and novelist Henri de R gnier (1864-1936) and he noisily calls on his friends.
+There is no neighbor like Henri de R gnier (1864-1936), the French actor, poet and novelist Henri de R gnier (1864-1936) and he noisily calls out his friends.

 1924

-May 9 - Publication in Le Matin de La Niania , representation of the Autumn Flies.
+May 9 - Publication in Le Matin of La Niania , representation of the Autumn Flies.

-10 July - Obtains his certificate of higher studies in literature literature by e.
+10 July - Obtains his certificate of higher studies in literature by e.

 28 October - France officially recognized the USSR.
-The Russian exiles lasted until January 1925 to proclaim the Soviet nationality.
+The Russian exiles went until January 1925 to proclaim nationalism.

 31 December - Meet Michel Epstein at the New Year’s Eve.